Csaroda and the Hungarian Reformation

 Years' War (1618-1648) that began when the Habsburg Holy Roman Emperor tore up

-the Peace of Augsburg (1555), that had settled the map of Germany between Catholics and
+the Peace of Augsburg (1555), that had settled the map of Germany Bohemia Transylvania and

 its young universities.